bigoshunane/Pewlett-Hackard-Analysis-Data-Modeling/README.md

 # SQL_Challenge_HM7

-The aim of this project is to perform Data Modeling/Engineering and Analysis using postgresql and Data Testing and Validation via Python-Pandas library and SQL Alchemy given database of employees of the corporation called Pewlett Hackard from 1980s to 1990s in six CSV files, specifically;
+The aim of this project is to perform Data Modeling/Engineering and Analysis using postgresql and (Bonus) Data Testing and Validation via Python-Pandas library and SQL Alchemy given database of employees of the corporation called Pewlett Hackard from 1980s to 1990s in six CSV files, specifically;

 1. To inspect the CSV files by sketching out their ERD tables via [http://www.quickdatabasediagrams.com]()